Journal Entries

 • Linked accounts: Show only entries that also involve a specific offsetting account

-The running balance updates as you scroll, so you can see your account balance at any point in time.
+The running balance is shown for each row, so you can see your account balance at any point in time.

 Entry Detail View